LiamGoodacre/optics-talk/Cats.markdown

 -- h : Arrow C Z X
 ```

+For arrow `f`, `X` is the source/domain object, and `Y` is the target/codomain object.

 Two arrows with the same source and target aren't necessarily the same arrow.

-When all arrows are unique, the category is described as 'thin'.

 For each object there is an identity arrow, whose source and target is that
 object: